giuxtaposition/giuxtaposition/README.md

 # Giulia Ye @giuxtaposition

-- 💼 I’m currently working at [@XPeppers](https://www.claranet.it/) (Claranet Italia).
+- 💼 I’m currently working at [@Claranet Italia](https://www.claranet.it/).
-- 🌱 I’m learning Storybook, Svelte and frontend testing and also how to build cloud native apps with AWS.
+- 🌱 I’m learning rust and elm and functional programming in general.
 - 👟 In my free time I like running, cooking and just generally being a tiny little nerd ;)
 - ⚡ Fun fact: giuxtaposition is a pun on my name (Giulia) and juxtaposition.